Rieti: Middle Ages

-After the fall of the Western Roman Empire Rieti suffered destruction by Barbarians, but never ceased to be an important gastaldate during the Lombard domination, as part of the Duchy of Spoleto.
+After the fall of the Western Roman Empire, Rieti suffered destruction by Barbarians, but never ceased to be an important gastaldate during the Lombard domination, as part of the Duchy of Spoleto.
 Under the Franks, it was the county capital.
-It was sacked by the Saracens in the ninth and tenth century and by the Norman king Roger II of Sicily in 1149.
+It was sacked by the Saracens in the ninth and tenth centuries and by the Norman king Roger II of Sicily in 1149.

 The city was rebuilt with the help of the Roman comune, and from 1198 was also a free commune, of Guelph orientation, with a podestà of its own.

-As a favourite Papal seat, Rieti was the place of important historical events: Constance of Hauteville married here by proxy Emperor Henry VI (1185).
+As a favourite Papal seat, Rieti was the place of important historical events: proxy Emperor Henry VI married Constance of Hauteville here (1185).
 Charles I of Anjou was crowned King of Apulia, Sicily and Jerusalem by Pope Nicholas IV in 1289.
 Pope Gregory IX canonized St. Dominic in Rieti (1234).

+Moses ben Isaac of Rieti (1388–1467) was a Jewish scholar and physician who authored a two-part Dantean poem known for its wealth of literary-biographical information, and especially as a primary source for the Shalshelet haQabbalah of Gedalya ibn Yihya.
+This poem was published as Sefer Miqdash Meat by Jacob Goldenthal (Vienna 1851).

 Late Middle Ages and modern era

 After the Papal seat had been moved to Avignon, Rieti was conquered by the King of Naples, while inner struggles between Guelphs and Ghibellines broke out.
 In 1354 it was won back by Cardinal Albornoz, and it later became a feudal seigneury of the Alfani family within the Papal States.
 More of the surrounding plain was drained in the following century, but this led to confrontation with the neighboring Terni.

 Rieti was province capital of the Papal States from 1816 to 1860.
 In 1821 the Battle of Rieti between Austrian forces and southern Italian rebels was fought just outside the city at Antrodoco.
 After the unification of Italy, it was initially part of Umbria, being annexed to Lazio in 1923.
 It became the provincial capital on January 2, 1927.